Luke Jennings

 Luke Jennings (born 1953) is a British author, dance critic and journalist.

 Early life, family and education

-Jennings father, Michael Jennings, was a calvary commander in World War II.
+Jennings father, Michael Jennings, was a cavalry commander in World War II.
 He survived the war, but was badly burned after trying to rescue a comrade from a burning tank, resulting in him being awarded the Military Cross.

 Jennings was born in 1953 and became the eldest of eleven children, including Christian Jennings and Martin Jennings.
 He attended Avisford, a Catholic preparatory school started by his own father in West Sussex.
 He is married and his wife Nicky is an art historian.

 Jennings trained as a dancer at the Rambert School and was one of the students of the Expressionist and Integrated dance pedagogue Hilde Holger.
 Jennings studied Indian languages.

 Career

 Jennings produced and directed a Channel 4 documentary filmed in Bombay.

 As a journalist, Jennings has written for Vanity Fair and The New Yorker, and he has reported from locations around the world, including Moscow.
 He was a dance critic for The Observer and has written dance-related articles for Time.